camille-hdl/website/content/blog/incident-postmortem/index.md

 ![A system with 3 components](postmortems-illustration-2.svg "A system with 3 components and a hidden relationship")

 Your ideal postmortem would produce a document that describes how to change the system to prevent the problem from happening again.
-Otherwise, if it does happen again, explain how to reduce the impact and get to a resolution faster.
+Otherwise, if it does happen again, explain how to reduce the impact and get to a faster resolution.

 ## When to run a postmortem?